Digital Security Explained

 A Distributed Denial of Service (DDoS) attack attempts to make an online service unavailable by overwhelming it with traffic or requests from many sources at once.

-Unlike many attacks that focus on stealing data, DDoS attacks primarily target availability.
+Unlike attacks that focus on stealing data, DDoS attacks primarily target availability.

 What “denial of service” means

-A service is “denied” when legitimate users can’t access it reliably.
-This can happen when systems are overloaded, upstream network capacity is saturated, or application resources are exhausted.
+A service is “denied” when legitimate users cannot access it reliably.
+This can happen when:

-This maps directly to the CIA Triad, where availability is one of the core protection objectives.
+This maps directly to the CIA Triad, where availability is a core protection objective.

 Why DDoS attacks happen